-• Family relationships: Julie's children, Carmen and Anthony, do not want to visit their mother when she is drinking alcohol, as she can be short and irritable -especially when she stops taking care of herself and her apartment.
+• Family relationships: Julie's children, Carmen and Anthony, do not want to visit their mother when she is drinking alcohol, as she can be short and irritable, especially when she stops taking care of herself and her apartment.
 They complain that the space is so filthy that it is not safe for the grandchildren to be there.
 Carmen and Anthony say they would be willing to visit if Julie could take better care of the apartment and herself.

 - Symptom management: Julie has survived highly traumatic events in her life as she was sexually molested from the age of nine to 13 by a trusted adult male neighbor-after which she increasingly developed symptoms of PTSD, including flashbacks, sleep disturbance, depression, and hyper vigilance toward others.
 She has had periods of time when she used effective coping strategies, managed her symptoms, and felt she was doing well.
-For the past two years, Julie's symptoms of irritability and severe depression have become much worse, and she tends to resort to the use of alcohol to manage her distress. - Health concerns: Julie has high blood pressure that recently has been uncontrolled.
-Beverly played a big role in helping Julie with doctor's appointments and medication, but since Beverly died, Julie has not been taking medication for hypertension or visiting her doctor.
-At the same time, while Julie is terrified of having a heart attack or stroke, she is even more frightened of meeting with doctors as her trauma history makes her intensely fearful of adult men in closed environments. - Social relationships: Julie acknowledges that since Beverly died, she has not visited with other family or friends.
+For the past two years, Julie's symptoms of irritability and severe depression have become much worse, and she tends to resort to the use of alcohol to manage her distress. - Health concerns: While Julie is terrified of having a heart attack or stroke, she is even more frightened of meeting with doctors, as her trauma history makes her intensely fearful of adult men in closed environments.
+Julie might benefit from a range of behavioral health services including but not limited to trauma-informed therapy, medication management, family therapy, wellness-oriented self-management, psychosocial rehabilitation, cognitive behavioral therapy, and peer support.
+Among the strengths and interests she can use in her recovery plan are a high level of motivation (action-oriented), deep love of family, demonstrated resilience following traumatic events, and numerous interests including knitting, reading, walking, and writing. - Social relationships: Julie acknowledges that since Beverly died, she has not visited with other family or friends.
 She had belonged to a book club but says now that she cannot concentrate on reading and it tires her eyes.
 She says, "I guess I am lonely and that can get me into trouble."
-(Meaning she often uses alcohol when she feels lonely). - Residential support: Julie reports that she has "never been much of a housekeeper."
+(Meaning she often uses alcohol when she feels lonely).

+• Residential support: Julie reports that she has "never been much of a housekeeper."
 Beverly performed all of the household chores.
 Julie feels overwhelmed by the amount of cleaning and laundry that she has to do.
 She doesn't know where to start and at times is simply too depressed to initiate any of these activities.